Beate-IBM/digital-tech-tutorial-visual-recogniton/README.md

 #### Step 4 - Implement your model in your application
 Embed your model into an application using code snippets.

-## Create a Watson Studio service instance
+## Create a Watson Studio Service Instance

 * Open a Web browser and navigate to https://cloud.ibm.com